EskalonaD/My_Projects/README.md

   <summary>Delayed projects (1)</summary>

 * [WhatToDo](https://github.com/EskalonaD/WhatToDo);
-  * Overview: Complex To-do project for multiple users, that collect different time marked tasks and automatically create a list of tasks for particular day;
+  * Overview: Task-management project for multiple users, that collect different time marked tasks and automatically create a list of tasks for particular day;
   * Technologies: Single Page Application, Angular2;
   * Reason: I had to delay it in favor of application for my student.
 </details>